ibm-cloud-docs/ContinuousDelivery/troubleshoot_cd.md

 1. On the DevOps dashboard, on the **Toolchains** page, click the toolchain to delete.
 Alternatively, on the app's Overview page, on the Continuous delivery card, click **View Toolchain**.
 1. Click the **More Actions** menu, which is next to **View app**.
 1. Click **Delete**.
 Deleting a toolchain removes all of its tool integrations, which might delete resources that are managed by those integrations.
 1. Confirm the deletion by typing the name of the toolchain and clicking **Delete**.

+You can use the ibmcloud dev CLI to delete toolchains.
+After you [install the {{site.data.keyword.dev_cli_notm}} CLI plug-in](/docs/cli?topic=cloud-cli-install-devtools-manually), you can delete a toolchain from the command line by using the [`ibmcloud dev toolchain-delete`](/docs/cli?topic=cloud-cli-idt-cli#toolchain-delete) command.
+{: tip}

 ## Why is Live Edit unavailable after I commit and push to a repo?